 Step 1: Launch the iPhone Passcode Refixer.

-Launch the program and select the function “Unlock Lock Screen Password” to get started.
+Launch the program and select “Unlock Lock Screen Password” to get started.

 Step 2: Make sure your iPhone is connected to your computer.

 The software will automatically detect it.
 Click Start in the main interface.